-On the blessed occasion of Janmashtami, as we celebrate the birth anniversary of Bhagavan Krishna, we bring to you an inspiring discourse in Hindi that expounds the message of “Yogeshwar” or the “Lord of Yoga” on the liberating power of all-surrendering love to the Divine.
+On the blessed occasion of Janmashtami, as we celebrated the birth anniversary of Bhagavan Krishna, an inspiring discourse was given by Swami Vasudevananda Giri, a sannyasi of Yogoda Satsanga Society of India, that expounded the message of “Yogeshwar” or the “Lord of Yoga” on the liberating power of all-surrendering love to the Divine.
+The theme of the discourse was: “Loving Surrender to the Divine,” and was live-streamed from YSS Noida ashram on Saturday, August 9.

 Sri Krishna says in the Bhagavad Gita: “….
 By the practice of yoga meditation withdraw (vraja) your mind, intelligence, life force, and heart from the clutches of the ego, from the physical sensations of sight, hearing, smell, taste, and touch, and from the objects of sense pleasures!
 Forsake all duties toward them!
 Be a yogi by uniting yourself to My blessed presence (mamekam sharanam) in your soul.
 Then I will save you; by nonperformance of the lesser duties to the senses under the influence of delusion, you will automatically find yourself free from all sinful troubles.